Please note that the information on this page is provisional until the start of the term.

 Students must have completed MY452 (for MY459) or ST107 (for MY360), or equivalent.

-All methods will be implemented in R, often using the R package quanteda, available from CRAN.
+All methods will be implemented in R, often using the R package quanteda

-Other readings will consist of articles and book excerpts, as listed below, which will either be made available via Moodle or through the links below.
+Most readings in the course will consist of articles and book excerpts, as listed below, which will either be made available via Moodle or through the links below.

 A large proportion of the materials were adapted from content developed by Kenneth Benoit and Pablo Barbará for previous versions of this course.
 Some of the assignments were developed by Christian Mueller and Akitaka Matsuo.